 Retention: Retain 10 years.
 (MOAR 166-150-0005(7))

 Contracts (DCJ1-004(a) and DCJ1-004(b) and DCJ1-004(c)): Documents the duly executed and binding contractual agreements between the agency and other parties.
 May include contracts, exhibits, bid documents, change orders, proposals, and significant related correspondence.
 Information in contracts usually includes contract number, certificate of required insurance, dates, terms, parties involved, period covered, and signatures.

 Retention: DCJ1-004(a) Significant and historic intergovernmental agreements - Retain permanently; DCJ1-004(b) Construction contract records - Retain 10 years after substantial completion; DCJ1-004(c) Other contracts, leases, and agreements: retain 6 years after expiration.
 (MOAR 166-150-0005(7))

-Employee Travel Records (DCJ2-009): Records documenting requests, authorizations, reimbursements, and other actions related to employee travel.
+Employee Travel Records (DCJ2-009(a) and DCJ2-009(b)): Records documenting requests, authorizations, reimbursements, and other actions related to employee travel.
 Includes expense reports and receipts, vouchers, requests, authorizations, and related documents.
 Retention applies to private vehicle usage as well.
 Information often includes estimated costs, prepayments, final costs, destination, method of transportation, travel dates, approval signatures, and related data.

 Equipment Maintenance Records (ASDGEN-012): Records may include purchase orders, lease agreements, warranties, vendor statements, service contracts, charge call bills, fax activity reports, property disposition requests, invoices for equipment repair, purchase request forms, and memoranda.